 In many European countries, it is regulated for an A-based medical image analytics solution to be supervised by two radiologists for double-reading of the images.
 However, in some countries, hospitals and medical organizations only operate an AI smart medical solution or have one human specialist supervise it.

-Lunit tested its AI solution through the real-life simulation of three situations -- two human radiologists reading images, Lunit INSIGHT MMG and one human radiologist, and only Lunit's smart solutions -- and compared the test results.
+A research team led by Fredrik Strand, a radiologist at the Karolinska Institutet in Sweden, tested Lunit's AI solution through the real-life simulation of three situations -- two human radiologists reading images, Lunit INSIGHT MMG and one human radiologist, and only Lunit's smart solution -- and compared the test results.
 The "Real-World Data" (RWD), datasets containing the analysis of 55,579 Swedish women who had received screening tests for breast cancer using Lunit Insight MMG between April 1, 2021, and June 9, 2022, was released at an annual event held by the Radiological Society of North America (RSNA), an international community for radiologists on November 27.